 User Specific field consisting of the User fields and padding bits (if present) should be used when describing on the whole content.

 Propose to clean up the text and use the consistent terminology.

-To TGax editor: P238L55 replace the current text with the proposed changes below..
+To TGax editor: P238L55 replace the current text with the proposed changes below.

 ------------- Begin Text Changes ---------------

 Resource indication and STA self-identification in an HE MU PPDU